psteniusubi/SimpleAPI/README.md

 There are two different solutions in this repository.
 One implemented with ASP.NET Core and an other implemented with Apache HTTP server and [mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc).

-Examples clients invoking this api are
+Examples of clients invoking this api are
 * [SimpleSPA](../../../SimpleSPA) - JavaScript Single Page application

 ## ASP.NET Core